Paul Henreid: Actor was ‘dependable’ leading man to Hollywood actresses

 Paul Henreid movies

 5:00 PM THE CONSPIRATORS (1944).
-Dir.: Jean Negulesco.
+Director: Jean Negulesco.
 Cast: Hedy Lamarr, Paul Henreid, Sydney Greenstreet, Peter Lorre, Victor Francen, Joseph Calleia, Carol Thurston, Vladimir Sokoloff, Eduardo Ciannelli, Steven Geray, Luis Alberni, Anthony Caruso, Kurt Katch, George Macready, Wilbur Mack, Paul Panzer, Frank Reicher, Edward Van Sloan, Philip Van Zandt.
 Black and white.
 101 min.

 7:00 PM CASABLANCA (1942).
 An American saloon owner in North Africa is drawn into World War II when his lost love turns up.
-Dir.: Michael Curtiz.
+Director: Michael Curtiz.
 Cast: Humphrey Bogart, Ingrid Bergman, Paul Henreid, Claude Rains, Sydney Greenstreet, Peter Lorre, Conrad Veidt, S.Z.
 Sakall, Madeleine Lebeau, Dooley Wilson, Joy Page, John Qualen, Leonid Kinskey, Curt Bois, Marcel Dalio, Helmut Dantine, Monte Blue, George Meeker, Barry Norton, Paul Panzer, Norma Varden.
 Black and white.
 103 min.

 9:00 PM TEN THOUSAND BEDROOMS (1957).
-Dir.: Richard Thorpe.
+Director: Richard Thorpe.
 Cast: Dean Martin, Anna Maria Alberghetti, Eva Bartok, Dewey Martin, Walter Slezak, Jules Munshin, Paul Henreid, Marcel Dalio, Evelyn Varden, Lisa Montell, Lisa Gaye, John Archer, Dean Jones, Monique van Vooren.
 Color.
 114 mins.
 Letterbox Format.

 11:00 PM OPERATION CROSSBOW (1965).
-Dir.: Michael Anderson.
+Director: Michael Anderson.
 Cast: Sophia Loren, George Peppard, Trevor Howard, John Mills, Richard Johnson, Tom Courtenay, Jeremy Kemp, Anthony Quayle, Lilli Palmer, Paul Henreid, Helmut Dantine, Richard Todd, Sylvia Syms, John Fraser, Barbara Rütting, Maurice Denham, Patrick Wymark, Karel Stepanek, Richard Wattis, Allan Cuthbertson.
 Color.
 116 mins.
 Letterbox Format.

 1:00 AM GOODBYE, MR. CHIPS (1939).
 A cold-hearted teacher becomes the school favorite when he’s thawed by a beautiful young woman.
-Dir.: Sam Wood.
+Director: Sam Wood.
 Cast: Robert Donat, Greer Garson, Terry Kilburn, John Mills, Paul Henreid, Lyn Harding, Judith Furse, Frederick Leister, Louise Hamilton, Milton Rosmer, Austin Trevor, David Tree, Edmund Breon, Jill Furse, Scott Sunderland, Clive Dunn, Cyril Frankel, Martita Hunt, Jack Lambert, John Longden, Patrick Ludlow, Guy Middleton, Phyllis Morris, Cyril Raymond, Michael Shepley, Nigel Stock.
 Black and white.
 114 min.

 Paul Henreid movie schedule via the TCM website.